Materials: 97% nylon, 3% spandex

 Men’s Stretch Zion Pant

 The Halle is a women’s pant, but prAna uses the same Stretch Zion fabric to make the similarly popular men’s Stretch Zion Pant.
-The Stretch Zion has the same hiking and lifestyle intent as the Halle and also retails for $85, but comes in a men’s-specific fit, different colorways, and includes added features like a cargo pocket and built-in belt.
+The Stretch Zion has the same hiking and lifestyle intent as the Halle but costs a few dollars more at $89, comes in a men’s-specific fit, is offered in different colorways, and includes added features like a cargo pocket and built-in belt.
 They also are available in a wide range of sizes and the fit can be customized by choosing waist and inseam measurements separately.

 - With soft and forgiving stretch fabric, a mid-rise waist, and a variety of sizing options to choose from, the fit and comfort of the Halle are hard to beat.